covscript/covscript/README.md

 The stack size policy is the same as for the interpreter.

-**Note that if you do not set the log path, it will be printed to stdout.**
+**Note that if you do not set the log path, it will be directly output to the standard output stream.**

 ## Examples ##

-The [covscript-example](https://github.com/covscript/covscript-example) repository contains several example programs written by Covariant Script.
+The [covscript-example](https://github.com/covscript/covscript-example) repository contains several example programs written in Covariant Script.

 ## Copyright ##